arc53/DocsGPT/CONTRIBUTING.md

 ## 🐞 Issues and Pull requests

-We value contributions in the form of discussions or suggestions.
+- We value contributions in the form of discussions or suggestions.
 We recommend taking a look at existing issues and our [roadmap](https://github.com/orgs/arc53/projects/2).

-If you're interested in contributing code, here are some important things to know:
+- If you're interested in contributing code, here are some important things to know:

-We have a frontend built with React (Vite) and a backend in Python.
+- We have a frontend built on React (Vite) and a backend in Python.

 ### If you are looking to contribute to frontend (⚛️React, Vite):